Edgar Baumann: 1999

-Lawsuit against Paraguayan Olympic Committee
+Controversy

-One day before the Paraguay team was scheduled for the trip to the 2000 Summer Olympic Games, in Sydney, Australia, Baumann became sick and was hospitalized for five days.
-He did not travel and the Paraguayan Olympic Committee chose to send Nery Kennedy to the Olympics in his place, resulting in Baumann suing the Olympic Committee for US$2 million for damages.
-Baumann and tennis player Rossana de los Ríos were expelled from the delegation, as was confirmed by Ramón Zubizarreta, the president of the Paraguayan Olympic Committee.
+Baumann and tennis player Rossana de los Ríos were expelled from the Paraguayan Olympic team for Sydney, as was confirmed by the president of the Paraguayan Olympic Committee, Ramón Zubizarreta.
+Zubizarreta said this was because a doping test of Baumann had shown positive results for cocaine and amphetamines.
+This resulted in Baumann suing the Paraguayan Olympic Committee for US$2 million in damages.
+Baumann denied doping, saying the supposed doping tests in question were declared "false and irrelevant" in the following trial.
+He also denounced an alleged poisoning attempt, saying that the then-president of the Paraguayan Athletics Federation, Francisco Rojas Soto, allegedly gave him contaminated water to drink during an athletics meeting after which Baumann felt unwell.
+He added that he did not lose consciousness on the track but left on his own to request toxicology tests at a hospital.

-In an interview with Paraguayan newspaper ABC in 2011, Kennedy recalled that he was called up for the Olympics "at the last minute".
-Zubizarreta said Edgar Baumann was separated from the team that competed in the Sydney due a doping test that showed positive results for cocaine and amphetamines.
-Baumann responded by saying the alleged doping tests in question were declared "false and irrelevant" in the trial he filed against the authorities and the Paraguayan Olympic Committee.
-He also denounced an alleged poisoning attempt, stating that the then president of the Paraguayan Athletics Federation, Francisco Rojas Soto, allegedly gave him contaminated water to drink after which Baumann felt unwell during an athletics meeting.
-He added that he did not lose consciousness on the track, but left on his own to request toxicology tests at the hospital.
+However, the controversy deprived Baumann of his right to participate at the Sydney Olympics, with his replacement Nery Kennedy finishing in 33rd place with a maximum throw of 70.26 m, well under the qualification mark of 83.00 metres.

-The scandal deprived Edgar Baumann of his right to participate at the Sydney Olympics, and Kennedy ultimately finished in 33rd place with a maximum distance of 70.26 m.
-The qualification mark was set at 83.00 meters, whilst Kennedy had not been ranked within the IAAF top 50 in 1999 nor 2000 in order to qualify.
+Paraguayan football goalkeeper and former national captain José Luis Chilavert backed Baumann and condemned the actions of Zubizarreta, saying he should be expelled from the Olympic Committee for harming athletes and their careers as well as for refusing to give them benefits.
+Along with Claudio Escauriza, Tomás Orué, and lawyer Alejandro Rubin, Chilavert attended a press conference at the Shopping del Sol in Assunción – the main mall in the country – in support of Baumann, and he also brought a lawsuit against Zubizarreta.

-Paraguayan goalkeeper José Luis Chilavert backed Baumann and condemned the actions of Zubizarreta, and said the latter should be expelled from the Olympic Committee for harming athletes and their careers as well as refusing to give them benefits.
-The former captain of the Paraguay national team also had a lawsuit against Zubizarreta.
-José Luis Chilavert, along with Claudio Escauriza, Tomás Orué and lawyer Alejandro Rubin, attended a Press Conference at main mall of the country, the Shopping del Sol, in Assunción, in support of Baumann.
+The incident was resolved after nine years of judicial proceedings, with Baumann receiving a favorable ruling from the Paraguay Supreme Court for being stripped of the right to compete at the 2000 Summer Olympics and for having funds earned from his scholarship taken unlawfully.
+The court awarded him a minimum of US$1 million in damages.

-The incident was resolved after 9 years of judicial proceedings, with Baumann receiving a favorable ruling from the Paraguay Supreme Court for stripping him of the right to compete at the 2000 Summer Olympics and for unlawfully taking funds earned from his scholarship.
+Zubizarreta was investigated again in 2015 and had charges filed against him for the misappropriation of funds.
+In 2016 the mayor of San Bernardino, Paraguay filed a report claiming there was a shortage of 3.840 million Paraguayan guaraníes from the administration of his predecessor Zubizarreta.

-In 2015, Zubizarreta was investigated again and had charges filed against him for the misappropriation of funds.
-In 2016, the mayor of San Bernardino in Paraguay filed a report for the shortage of 3.840 million Paraguayan Guaraníes from his predecessor, Zubizarreta.
+In November 2016 Cronica newspaper reported that Baumann's house had been shot at.